qapish/labman/readme.md

 ```

 labmand exposes a single OpenAI-compatible API to the control plane.
-Internally it selects the correct endpoint.
+Internally it resolves opaque model identifiers (slugs) provided by the control plane
+into concrete local endpoints and model IDs, and then proxies requests accordingly.

 ---